evenmillz/r-challenges/README.md

 Linear regression using `mtcars` to predict `mpg` from `hp`.
 This project symbolizes the balance between inner strength (horsepower) and sustainable effort (miles per gallon).

-**Why symbolic?** A reflection on how much effort it takes to move through life — and what that effort produces.
+**Why symbolic?** A reflection on how much effort it takes to move through life, and what that effort produces.

 ---